Want to learn how to grow mushrooms at home, including tasty oyster mushrooms? Read on!

 Sometimes when people ask how to grow mushrooms at home they really only want to grow mycelium.
 Growing mycelium can be a great way to build organic matter instead of sending waste to a landfill.
 Rather than recycling cardboard, mycelium of Wine cap or oyster mushrooms can be grown out and transferred to additional pieces of cardboard.
 Organic matter can be greatly increased by adding this into a compost pile, or even using it to sheet mulch a garden.
 The spent straw from the stinky straw method is great to compost or add to the garden as well.

-I hope this article was helpful in your mushroom growing process.
+I hope this article was helpful for those interested in how to grow mushrooms at home.
 If you have further questions or comments, don’t hesitate to ask.
 And please share this information with those mycophile friends of yours!